kapawlak/UCSBPhysSite/showcase.md

 ## Linking (WIP)

 Linking allows you to reference previous named material, autogenerating a link to the place on the page it is located and the correct description of the item.
+The syntax is `[Eq](#Eq-gbt)`

 ```
 [Eq](#gbt) is a link to the Gauss-Bonnet Theorem

 ```

-[Eq](#gbt) is a link to the Gauss-Bonnet Theorem.
+[Eq](#Eq-gbt) is a link to the Gauss-Bonnet Theorem.

 To name an equation, simply provide a name directly after the Equation declaration (on the same line)